furkanege/Talai-FRC-2025/README.md

 ---

 ## 🤝 Contributions
-Contributions, forks, and enhancements are welcome —
+Contributions, forks and enhancements are welcome —
 as long as they comply with the GPL-3.0 copyleft terms.

 ---